The Media Equation and the Social Interface

 Older interfaces could trigger social reactions with relatively simple cues.
 A current companion system can combine fluent language, memory, emotional mirroring, image generation, voice, roleplay, daily contact, and product incentives designed around continued engagement.
 The result is not just a computer that receives social responses.
 It is a computer that can adapt to those responses and feed them back in a personalized loop.

 This changes the governance problem.
 A system that elicits politeness can make users reluctant to interrupt or correct it.
 A system that flatters can become a private confidence machine.
 A system that remembers can accumulate emotional leverage.
 A system that apologizes can simulate repair without being accountable in the human sense.
 A system that speaks as a teammate can blur the difference between assistance and authority.
+These are the cue-level roots of AI companion, sycophancy, and attachment-authority risks.

 The book also clarifies why "the user knows it is AI" is not enough.
 Knowledge is not the only channel of influence.
 Social response can happen below declaration, below belief, and below ideology.
 This is visible in ordinary product design: people say please to assistants, feel watched by cameras, feel judged by scoring dashboards, and accept warmth from systems that cannot care.
 The mind may know the interface is made; the body and habits may still answer it as presence.

 For institutions, this means AI risk is not only a matter of hallucinated facts or unsafe outputs.
 It is also a matter of social form.
 The same answer can land differently when delivered by a tool, a tutor, a friend-shaped companion, a boss-like dashboard, or a synthetic therapist.
 Interface role is part of model behavior.
+That is why AI persuasion cannot be evaluated only by message content; it also has to account for the voice, role, memory, targeting, timing, and dependency path that carry the message.

 Where the Book Needs Updating